Ph.D. in Business Administration - Finance

 In addition to interacting with faculty on research and other matters during the course work stage of the program, you will have numerous opportunities to serve as a research assistant for faculty members.
 Service as a research assistant contributes significantly to the development of your research skills, and enables you to develop your own research portfolio.
 To enhance your research productivity, you will have access to numerous databases of financial statement and capital markets information provided by the Center for Research in Security Prices (CRSP), COMPUSTAT, Datastream, I/B/E/S International, and Lexis/Nexis.
 Tax research data are available through the Ernst & Young/ University of Michigan Tax Panel Database.
 Penn State's Pattee Library also offers several sources of financial statement and capital markets information such as COMPACT DISCLOSURE, a series of financial statements, and other information on CD-ROM.

 In addition to assistantships, the Smeal College offers a wide range of fellowships, scholarships, and grants to supplement your education.
-Please refer to the Smeal College Financial Aid for further details.
+Please refer to information on financial aid at Smeal for further details.

 Recent Graduate Dissertation Topics and Placement Record